reactual/what-props-changed/README.md

 ## what-props-changed
 A simple React development tool to help find the props that caused a Component to update.

-By default, it will log to the browser console and detected changes, with their original and new values.
+By default, it will log to the browser console any detected changes, with their original and new values.

 ```js
 // Example Output: